KBNLresearch/imgquad/README.md

 The profile is made up of the following components:

 1. One or more *extension* elements, which tell imgquad what file extensions to look for.
 Imgquad handles file extensions in a case-insensitive way, so *tif* covers both "rubbish.tif" and "rubbish.TIF".
+2. Zero or more *ns* elements, each of which maps a namespace prefix to its corresponding uri.
-2. One or more *summaryProperty* elements.
-These define the properties that are written to the summary file (see below).
+3. One or more *summaryProperty* elements, which define the properties that are written to the summary file.
+Each summary property is expressed as an xpath expression.
-3. One or more *schema* elements, that each link a file or directory naming pattern to a Schematron file (explained in the next section).
+4. One or more *schema* elements, that each link a file or directory naming pattern to a Schematron file (explained in the next section).

 In the example, there's only one  *schema* element, which is used for all processed images.
 Optionally, each *schema* element may contain *type*, *match* and *pattern* attributes, which define how a schema is linked to file or directory names inside the batch: